eramireztorres/hs_torch_optimizer/README.md

 setx OPENAI_API_KEY "your_openai_api_key_here"
 ```

-### Llama Models via OpenRouter
+### Other Models via OpenRouter

-To use Llama models with OpenRouter, follow these steps:
+To use Llama, Gemini or models with OpenRouter, follow these steps:

 1. Visit [OpenRouter](https://openrouter.ai/) and log in or create an account.
 2. Navigate to the API keys section in your account dashboard and generate a new API key.